Practical Assessment of Lymphoedema

 Sudden onset may suggest deep vein thrombosis, acute heart failure, cellulitis, etc.

 Gradual onset may be seen in most types of chronic oedema.

 Sudden worsening of a pre-existing oedema may raise the suspicion of DVT, heart failure, recurrence of malignancy in patients with known cancer, cellulitis.

-Head and neck/facial oedema may be seen in isolation as a result of rosacea, head and neck trauma, surgery and radiotherapy for head and neck cancer and recurrent head and neck cancer but may also be part of a more widespread oedema, e.g. in nephrotic syndrome and some types of primary lymphatic dysplasia.
+Head and neck/facial oedema may be seen in isolation as a result of rosacea, head and neck trauma, surgery and radiotherapy for head and neck cancer and recurrent head and neck cancer but may also be part of a more widespread problem, e.g. in nephrotic syndrome and some types of primary lymphatic dysplasia.